 CONS OF THE NEW TAX REGIME

 - The new tax regime introduces lower tax rates in lieu of exemptions.
-It is good for people with low investments, but people who already invests a fair amount in tax-free savings schemes will suffer as they will not be able to claim exemptions.
+It is good for people with low investments, but people who already invest a fair amount in tax-free savings schemes will suffer as they will not be able to claim exemptions.

-- Investment in housing property is a major tax saver for Indian households and making the full use of it can earn very high tax deductions.
+- Investment in housing property is a major tax saver for Indian households and making full use of it can earn very high tax deductions.
 However, with no such exemptions under the new tax structure, the real estate sector could encounter falling demand.

 - The taxpayer, having income from business or profession, cannot switch between the new tax regime and old tax regimes every year.
 Further, if the taxpayer having income from business or profession opts for the new tax regime, such taxpayers get only one chance in their lifetime to come back to the regular tax regime and will not be eligible for opting new tax regime again, unless the taxpayer’s business income ceases to exist.